ReDI-School/javascript/projects/01_ecommerce/README.md

 ## How to Submit Your Work
 1. Fork the repository and clone it to your local machine.
 2. Complete the project and push your changes.
+3. Ensure you completed at least milestone 1-3 with the expected features.
-3. Upload the link to your GitHub Repo in Google Classroom
+4. Upload the link to your GitHub Repo in Google Classroom

 ## 💬 Questions?